 4. Gift Card To A Favorite Restaurant

 If you’re looking to give one gift to an entire family, how about the gift of dinner out?
-A gift card to a local restaurant or their favorite fast-casual place is something the whole family can enjoy.
+The whole family can enjoy a gift card to a local restaurant or their favorite fast-casual place.

 5. Ice Cream Lovers Gift

 Got brain-freeze on family gift ideas?
 If you know people who scream for ice cream, consider a basket of fun ice cream bowls, spoons, toppings, and multiple containers of fun sprinkles.